enthought/traitsui/_sources/traitsui_user_manual/factories_advanced_extra.txt

    Figure 51: Table editor

-To see the code that results in Figure 51, refer to :file:`TableEditor_demo.py` in the :file:`demos/Traits UI Demo/Standard Editors` subdirectory of the Traits UI package.
+To see the code that results in Figure 51, refer to :file:`TableEditor_demo.py` in the :file:`demos/TraitsUI Demo/Standard Editors` subdirectory of the Traits UI package.
 This example demonstrates object columns, expression columns, filters, searching, and adding and deleting rows.